ronaldotorre2/bhis.localdev/README.md

-## Next Local Development
+## BHIS Local Development
-This project provides a local development environment for Next bank applications, using docker compose to orchestrate services.
+This project provides a local development environment for BHIS applications, using docker compose to orchestrate services.

 ## Serviços utilizados